ReactiveCocoa/ReactiveSwift/Documentation/FrameworkOverview.md

 ## Events

 An **event**, represented by the [`Event`][Event] type, is the formalized representation of the fact that _something has happened_.
-In ReactiveCocoa, events are the centerpiece of communication.
+In ReactiveSwift, events are the centerpiece of communication.
 An event might represent the press of a button, a piece of information received from an API, the occurrence of an error, or the completion of a long-running operation.
 In any case, something generates the events and sends them over a